 As Vice President of Federal Regulatory, Caroline Van Wie is responsible for leading AT&T’s wireline interests, including legacy business services’ Title II obligations, robocalling, accessibility, copper retirement and network transformation, and wireline infrastructure issues, before federal regulatory authorities, including the Federal Communications Commission.
 In addition, Caroline serves on AT&T’s External & Legislative Affairs’ Diversity & Inclusion Task Force and is co-chair of the Women’s Leadership Forum.

-Caroline most recently was Assistant Vice President of Federal Regulatory, and was responsible for managing AT&T’s wireline interests, focused on Business Data Services/Special Access, before federal regulatory authorities, including the Federal Communications Commission.
-Prior to joining AT&T, Caroline was a Telecommunications Associate at Wiley Rein LLP.
+Caroline most recently was Assistant Vice President of Federal Regulatory and was responsible for managing AT&T’s wireline interests, focused on federal regulation of Business Data Services and Unbundled Network Elements, before federal regulatory authorities, including the Federal Communications Commission.
+She concurrently served as Chief of Staff to Joan Marsh, EVP – Federal Regulatory Relations, from 2017-2020.

 Caroline graduated from Emory University with a bachelor’s degree in International Studies.
 She received her J.D. with honors from Georgetown University Law Center, where she served as Senior Programs & Development Editor of the Georgetown Law Journal.